padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ### 3. Generate Avro wrapper classes.

-Run the `t_generate_wrappers` PadoGrid command to generate the wrapper classes that extend the generated Avro classes.
-You can use the Avro classes as they are in Hazelcast.
-It is recommended, however, that you use the wrapper classes to override the Avro methods as needed.
-Avro supports only primitive types and the wrapper classes allow you to introduce non-primitives such as Date and other object types.
+Run the PadoGrid's `t_generate_wrappers` command to generate the wrapper classes that extend the generated Avro classes.
+You can use the Avro classes as they are in Hazelcast but it is recommended that you use the wrapper classes to override the Avro methods as needed.
+Avro supports only primitive types and the wrapper classes allow you handle non-primitives such as Date and other object types.
 This bundle uses the wrapper classes.

 ```bash
 t_generate_wrappers -sp org.hazelcast.demo.nw.data.avro.generated \